vera-ho/TerraLHotel/README.md

 - Hotel information for booking is dervived from the hotel details page, not the user input

 ### Reviews
 Users are able to create, read, update and destroy review entries.
-Users may only edit and delete their own reviews.
+Users can view all reviews for any hotel, and only edit and delete their own reviews.
-- Reviews for a hotel are shown on the hotel's details page, from all users
+- Reviews for a hotel are shown on the hotel's details page
-- Reviews for a hotel can be written from the reservation listing page
+- Reviews for a hotel can be written from the user's reservation page
-- Reviews can be edited and deleted from the user's reviews listing page
+- Reviews are shown and can be edited or deleted from the user's reviews listing page
 - To create a reservation, a user must be logged in and the dates of the stay must be before the current date

 ### Search